 - Understanding the differences in clinical features of COVID-19 by age.

-- Gathering data on predictors of mortality in children and the severity of the disease in children with malnutrition, rheumatic heart disease, or HIV positive children.
+- Gathering data on predictors of mortality in children and the severity of the disease in children with underlying conditions like malnutrition, rheumatic heart disease, or HIV positive children.

 - Monitoring the indirect impact of the COVID-19 pandemic on child health and development.